 - Topaz DeNoise AI 3.7.0

-Note: DxO has two different NR engines, DeepPRIME and DeepPRIME XD.
+Notes: DxO has two different NR engines, DeepPRIME and DeepPRIME XD.
 Both of them are included in the test.
 (Truth be told, DxO still also offers the old PRIME engine, but that one performs rather poorly when compared to the others.)
 DxO’s PureRaw uses these same NR engines and is therefore not part of this comparison.
+The latest versions of Adobe Camera Raw use the same AI engine as Lightroom does and produce identical results, which is why they are also not included.
 Furthermore, Topaz recently released Photo AI, which combines their DeNoise, Sharpen and Gigapixel AI apps.
-It is also omitted from this test.
+It is omitted from this test, as well.